 The Company was granted by the Canton de Vaud, Switzerland, a 10-year tax holiday for all income and capital taxes on a communal and cantonal level, commencing in the fiscal year 2005 and valid through to December 31, 2014.
 It has also been granted a 9-year tax holiday for direct Swiss Federal tax commencing in the fiscal year 2006 through to December 31, 2014.
-Therefore, the Company has not recognized any deferred tax asset relating to tax loss carry-forward expiring by the end of 2014 since they will expire within the tax holiday period and also because of a forecasted effective tax rate of nil.
-It has also not recognized any deferred tax asset relating to tax loss carry-forward expiring after the tax holiday since the criteria for recognition are not met.
+Consequently, the effective tax rate for 2014 was zero.